Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Make sure to check out the Telliskivi Creative City flea market!

-This creative area is the result of a neighbourhood revitalization program and prohibits any international franchises from renting space.
-It seeks to promote Estonian art and creative industries and is known for its bohemian energy and lively events which regularly take place here.
+This creative area is the result of a neighbourhood revitalisation program and prohibits any international franchises from renting space.
+It seeks to promote Estonian art and creative industries and is known for its bohemian energy and lively events, which regularly take place here.

 One of our favourite places at Telliskivi Creative City was Fotografiska – a gallery, shop, cafe, and great restaurant!
-They regularly hold interactive events and their restaurant has floor to ceiling windows which offer up great views of the city.
+They regularly hold interactive events, and their restaurant has floor-to-ceiling windows that offer great views of the city.

 Things to do in Tallinn: Telliskivi Creative City, Tallinn, Estonia